Installing operating system images on Mac OS

 nwith the number that you noted before!

-diskutil unmountDisk /dev/<disk# from diskutil>
+diskutil unmountDisk /dev/disk<disk# from diskutil>

 diskutil unmountDisk /dev/disk4

 sudo dd bs=1m if=image.img of=/dev/rdisk<disk# from diskutil> conv=sync

-sudo dd bs=1m if=2014-06-20-wheezy-raspbian.img of=/dev/disk4
+sudo dd bs=1m if=2018-04-18-raspbian-stretch.img of=/dev/rdisk4 conv=sync

-This may result in an
+This may result in a

 sudo dd bs=1M if=image.img of=/dev/rdisk<disk# from diskutil> conv=sync

 - From the terminal run